Rabeel-Ashraf/general-agentic-memory/README.md

 </br> A cooperative framework where the Memorizer constructs structured memory from raw sessions, and the Researcher performs iterative retrieval, reflection, and summarization to deliver precise, adaptive context.

 * 🚀 **Superior Performance Across Benchmarks**
-</br> Achieves state-of-the-art results on LoCoMo, HotpotQA, LongBench v2, and LongCodeBench, surpassing prior systems such as A-MEM, Mem0, and MemoryOS in both F1 and BLEU-1 metrics.
+</br> Achieves state-of-the-art results on LoCoMo, HotpotQA, RULER, and NarrativeQA, surpassing prior systems such as A-MEM、Mem0、 MemoryOS and LightMem in both F1 and BLEU-1 metrics.

 * 🧩 **Modular & Extensible Design**
 </br> Built to support flexible plug-ins for memory construction, retrieval strategies, and reasoning tools—facilitating easy integration into multi-agent frameworks or standalone LLM deployments.